 If your scanner has a memory system, you can customize the bank sizes so you can have room for smaller banks if you need them.
 This frees up slots for larger banks.

 Sensitivity is measured in microvolts.
 The greater the sensitivity, the lower the number.
 You want a scanner with higher sensitivity so you can hear radio transferral even if they’re weak.
 This is useful if you live in a rural environment or monitoring aircraft.
-Often this depends on the antenna, so make sure to get a scanner with reliable antenna installed, no matter if you’re using a handheld or base scanner.
+Often this depends on the antenna, so make sure to get a scanner with the reliable antenna installed, no matter if you’re using a handheld or base scanner.
 The antenna may be purchased as part of separate accessories.

 Also, you have to consider battery life.
 Scanners that use AA batteries are easy to get power from.
 That can keep your scanner going for longer when disaster strikes.
 Most battery-powered scanners come with a cord to charge the battery too, so it is more convenient.
 The crucial thing here is to keep your batteries charged always.